Codecademy/docs/content/cpp/concepts/templates/templates.md

 ## Class Templates

-Class templates are classes defined along with a generic type that can be applied throught the class definition.
+Class templates are classes defined along with a generic type that can be applied throughout the class definition.

 ### Syntax